-Goodwill is presented at acquisition price less accumulated impairment losses.
-Goodwill is not amortized, but is allocated to the cash-generating units expected to enjoy the benefits from business combinations, and impairment tests are performed annually or each time there is any indication of impairment.
-Impairment losses of goodwill are recognized in the consolidated statements of income, and no reversals are made subsequently.
+Goodwill is stated at cost less accumulated impairment losses.
+Goodwill is not amortized, but allocated to cash-generating units, based on the allocation of expected benefits from business combination, and tested for impairment annually or whenever there is an indication of impairment.
+Impairment losses of goodwill are recognized on the consolidated statements of income and cannot be reversed.